This Web Page is: King Edward's School (Last revised 1/2/09)

 Front (l-r) Birch, Darlaston, Robertson

-the first two years suddenly became quite passé and were replaced by smart
+years suddenly became quite passé and were replaced by smart leather brief

-sixth formers were permitted to wear sports jackets with flannel trousers and
+were permitted to wear sports jackets with flannel trousers and to leave off

-to leave off the school cap.
-This gave
+the school cap.
+This gave them, in the

-them, in the eyes of boys in the ‘Shells’, a somewhat awesome appearance
+eyes of boys in the ‘Shells’, a somewhat awesome appearance whereby they were

 School continued until 3.45 p.m.